Marble Collegiate Church - New York City (photo: Marble Collegiate Church)

 Electro-pneumatic action

-In 1891, in conjunction with repairs and improvements to the church, the original Odell organ was enlarged and electrified.
-A chancel division was added in two free-standing cases, and the console and choir were moved from the gallery to the chancel.
+In 1891, in conjunction with repairs and improvements to the church, the original 1836/1853 Erben organ was enlarged and electrified.
+Two chancel divisions and two free-standing cases were added, and the console and choir were moved from the gallery to the chancel.
 The following specification was recorded in an organ notebook by Lynnwood Farnam (1885-1930), noted concert organist of the early 20th century.

 Great Organ (Manual II) – 58 notes